cweinberger/bpc/doc/API.md

 ## Making authorized requests

-If an API endpoint requires a ticket, this means that the request must be signed with a Hawk _Authorization_ header.
+If an API endpoint requires authorization, this means that the request must be signed with a Hawk _Authorization_ header.

 To generate a Hawk _Authorization_ header, see the following code example: